Trrif/Test-task/README.md

 Stack was used: Vue, Vuex, Vue-router

-In the route file (src/router/routes), components are dynamically imported and initialize vuex modules with the same webpackChunkName.
+In the routes file (src/router/routes), components and modules are dynamically importing with the same webpackChunkName.

-src/scss/variables contains common variables. src/scss/mixins contains mixins common to the section. src/scss/mixins/common contains mixins common to the entire application.
+The folder src/scss/variables contains common variables.

+The folder src/scss/mixins contains mixins common to the section.

+The folder src/scss/mixins/common contains mixins common to the entire application.

-src/store/modules contains folders for stores and a mixin file.
+The folder src/store/modules contains folders for modules and a mixin file.

 ## Project setup
 ```